servetti-polito/neubot/doc/neubot.1.rst

 time, the download and the upload goodput.
-It estimates the round-trip time in two ways: (1) by measuring the time that connect() takes to complete (like ``bittorrent``) and (2) by measuring the average time elapsed between sending a small request and received a small response (like ``raw``).
+It estimates the round-trip time in two ways: (1) by measuring the time that connect() takes to complete (like ``bittorrent``) and (2) by measuring the average time elapsed between sending a small request and receiving a small response (like ``raw``).
 It estimates the goodput by dividing the amount of transferred bytes by the elapsed time.
 To avoid consuming too much user resources, the ``bittorrent`` test adapts the number